budRich/budlime/README.md

 ### 2019.02.01

 **scripts removed**:
--subdox , external dependencies, might get added back in the future.
+- subdox , external dependencies, might get added back in the future.
--browserpreview, removed since i removed the markdown preview package
+- browserpreview, removed since i removed the markdown preview package

 **packages removed**:
 - Alignment, good package, but a bit too big and i found myself never using it.